 Before I Hang (1940) starring Boris Karloff, Evelyn Keyes, Edward Van Sloan

-Before I Hang is a rather enjoyable Boris Karloff film, with a fine supporting cast, and a strong theme the allure of eternal life and a strong question: is murder in the blood?
+Before I Hang is a rather enjoyable Boris Karloff film, with a fine supporting cast, and a strong theme: the allure of eternal life.
+And a strong question: is murder in the blood?

 The film begins with the elderly Dr. John Garth, a scientist investigating a way to reverse the aging process and so extend the human life span.
 Unfortunately, before his research was complete, an elderly friends pain had become intolerable, and Dr. Garth committed murder a mercy killing.

 Dr Garth is sentenced to death by hanging in three weeks but in the interim, the warden of the prison (Ben Taggert) is permitting him to continue to his work, assisted by Dr. Ralph Howard (Edward Van Sloan, aka.
 Professor Van Helsing in Dracula, Dracula’s Daughter).
 They work day and night, and devise an experimental serum, using the blood of an executed prisoner, just before Dr. Garth’s execution.
 Since he’s about to be executed, and has nothing to lose, Dr. Garth is the first test subject.
 However, just as he’s about to be executed, his sentence is commuted to life in prison.
-However, the serum’s effects on Dr. Garth cause him to collapse.
+However, the serum’s effects on Dr. Garth causes him to collapse.

 When he awakes, he finds that he has survived the treatment, and is now physically twenty years younger.
 Once recovered, the two scientists decide to continue their experiment, this time using Dr. Howard as the subject.
 However, Dr. Garth is overcome by homicidal urge and murders Dr. Howard instead.
 When a prisoner comes upon the scene, Dr. Garth murders him as well.